You are here

 Lisa Daniels

-Lisa Daniels is the Hodson Trust Professor of Economics at Washington College in Chestertown, Maryland.
-She specializes in development in Africa, where she worked for ten years, beginning as a Peace Corps volunteer.
-During this time, she studied agricultural markets, market information systems, poverty trends, and micro- and small-scale enterprises.
-As part of her research on micro- and small-scale enterprises, she directed national surveys of 7,000 to 56,000 households and business in Bangladesh, Botswana, Kenya, Malawi, and Zimbabwe funded by the United States Agency for International Development.
-In each survey,...
+Lisa Daniels is the Hodson Trust Professor Emeritus of Economics at Washington College in Chestertown, Maryland.
+She specializes in development in Africa, where she worked for 10 years, beginning as a Peace Corps volunteer.
+During her time in Africa, she studied agricultural markets, market information systems, poverty trends, and micro- and small-scale enterprises.
+As part of her research on micro- and small-scale enterprises, she directed national surveys of 7,000 to 56,000 households and businesses in Bangladesh, Botswana, Kenya, Malawi, and Zimbabwe funded by the U.S. Agency for International Development.
+In each survey, she was...
 More About Author

 Nicholas W. Minot

-Nicholas Minot is a Senior Research Fellow at the International Food Policy Research Institute (IFPRI) in Washington, DC.
-Since joining IFPRI in 1997, he has carried out research on the agricultural market reform, income diversification, spatial patterns in policy, and food price volatility in developing countries.
+Nicholas Minot is a Senior Research Fellow at the International Food Policy Research Institute (IFPRI) in Washington, D.C.
+Since joining IFPRI in 1997, he has carried out research on agricultural market reform, income diversification, spatial patterns in policy, and food price volatility in developing countries.
 This research often involves carrying out surveys of farmers, cooperatives, traders, and consumers to better understand changes in food marketing systems.
-In addition to research, he is involved in outreach and capacity building activities, including offering short courses on the use of Stata for survey data analysis...
+In addition to research, he is involved in outreach and capacity-building activities, including offering short courses on the use of Stata for survey data analysis.
+Before...
 More About Author

 Purchasing options